git/git.github.io/rev_news/drafts/edition-58.md

   commits.
 These refs would have names in the form of `h/#` where # is an incrementing count.

-  It would by default show only what has not been pushed upstream yet and the branches and their commits would be shown as a graph.
+  It would by default show only what has not been pushed upstream yet, and the branches with their commits would be shown as a graph.

   Emily Shaffer first replied to Matthew, making suggestions to improve the name of the command as well as the commit subject and